 I:\surgery_&_anaes\ACCU\Audit\ACCU clinical audit program

-Many other consultants are also substantially involved in research (for example Drs Kirwan, Hewson, Zolfaghari, Shirley and Verma hold Honorary Senior Lectureships within the Medical School) so if you have any questions or an idea you want to talk through, ask around, there is likely to be someone who can help you!
+Many other consultants are also substantially involved in research (for example Drs Kirwan, Hewson, Zolfaghari, and Shirley hold Honorary Senior Lectureships within the Medical School) so if you have any questions or an idea you want to talk through, ask around, there is likely to be someone who can help you!

 There are also a number of portfolio studies taking place on the unit and an active group of research nurses who you will notice wandering around the ACCU, screening patients and keeping you up to date with what projects are on the go.
 Please let them know if you think there is a patient who may be eligible for a study.